C-Chafik/rainfall/level8/walkthrough.md

 After that auth[8] must different from 0 to exec the shell, lets see what we can do.

-After every input, the program print us the addresses of the 'service' and 'auth' variable, they seems to get a value when we type their input :
+After every input, the program print us the addressesof the 'service' and 'auth' variable, they seems to get a value when we type their input :

 ```sh